syncfusion-content/maui-docs/MAUI/Chat/working-with-chat.md

 ## Message DoubleTapped Event and Command

-The 'SfChat' control is equipped with both the 'SfChat.MessageDoubleTapped' event and 'SfChat.MessageDoubleTappedCommand'.
+The `SfChat` control is equipped with both the `SfChat.MessageDoubleTapped` event and `SfChat.MessageDoubleTappedCommand`.
 These are triggered when a message is double tapped.
-You can retrieve the double tapped Message and the interaction point using the 'MessageDoubleTappedEventArgs',Accessible as 'MessageDoubleTappedEventArgs.Message' and 'MessageDoubleTappedEventArgs.Point', in both the event handler for 'MessageDoubleTapped' and the action of 'MessageDoubleTappedCommand' .
+You can retrieve the double tapped Message and the interaction point using the `MessageDoubleTappedEventArgs`,Accessible as `MessageDoubleTappedEventArgs.Message` and `MessageDoubleTappedEventArgs.Point`, in both the event handler for `MessageDoubleTapped` and the action of `MessageDoubleTappedCommand` .

 ### MessageDoubleTapped Event